 Damage from cyber crimes are anticipated to cost the world $6 trillion annually by 2021, so if you want to make a difference, honing your security skills is a good place to start.

-This involves intrusion detection, malware analysis and thinking like a hacker — it’ll take some training, but the intrinsic and extrinsic rewards can be great!
+This involves intrusion detection, malware analysis and thinking like a hacker — it’ll take some training, but the intrinsic and extrinsic rewards of getting into cybersecurity can be great!